ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 ## 📊 Expected Outcomes

-Reduced patient wait-time variability.

-Improved staff utilization rates.

-Increased patient satisfaction scores through better coverage.
+This dashboard tool will aid hospitals in performing root-cause analysis for their patient wait-time variability.
+This helps hospitals reduce patient wait-time variability and dissatisfaction, and track employee performance.

 ## 📜 References